FriendsOfCake/awesome-cakephp/README.md

 - [Execution order](https://github.com/dereuromark/executionorder) - A demo app to display the execution order of files, methods and callbacks.
 - [Psa/FixtureCheck plugin](https://github.com/World-Architects/cakephp-fixture-check) - A plugin to help detect mismatches in live DB and fixtures in order to make fixture based tests more reliable and deployments safer.
 - [Sentry plugin](https://github.com/Connehito/cake-sentry) A plugin to seamlessly integrate Sentry with CakePHP for errors and exceptions.
-- [Setup plugin](https://github.com/dereuromark/cakephp-setup) - A lightweight setup plugin containing debugging and maintenance tools.
+- :strawberry: [Setup plugin](https://github.com/dereuromark/cakephp-setup) - A lightweight setup plugin containing debugging and maintenance tools.
 - [Whoops plugin](https://github.com/dereuromark/cakephp-whoops) - PHP errors and exceptions for cool kids with [filp/whoops](https://github.com/filp/whoops).

 ## Dependency Injection